Ayawaso East By-Election: NDC Sacks Umar Sanda for Going Independent

 Umar Sanda initially declared his bid to contest the NDC primary but later opted to run as an independent candidate.

-He has explained on several platforms that he could not contest the NDC parliamentary primary because he lacked the resources to pay for the nomination forms and filing fee
+He has explained on several platforms that he could not contest because he lacked the resources to pay for the nomination forms and filing fee.

 Baba Jamal, Ayawaso East Constituency, NDC, Parliamentary primary, by-election, win election.

-Baba Jamal wins the NDC Ayawaso East Parliamentary Primary.
+Baba Jamal wins the NDC Ayawaso East primary, during which Umar Sanda attempted to run as an independent candidate.
 Photo credit: Baba Jamal & @JDMahama

 Source: Facebook